 There is a risk that another creditor would also benefit from the mortgage mandate over the property.
 In this instance, the creditor who first registers the mortgage (i.e., convert its mortgage mandate into an inscription) has priority over the security.
-Consequently, we have factored into our credit analysis the greater loss severity associated with mortgage mandates by excluding the value of mortgage mandates from our recovery analysis.
-We therefore calculate a loan to mortgage inscription ratio that only reflects the portion of the property value which has been registered as a mortgage inscription.
-This ratio therefore does not take into account the value of the property on which there is a mortgage mandate.
+Consequently, we have factored into our credit analysis the greater loss severity associated with mortgage mandates by giving credit to half the value of mortgage mandates in our recovery analysis.